SKubo135/Roman-numerals/README.md

 * ------------------------------------------------------------------------- */

 /**
-* Convert numbers to Roman Numerals.
+* A program to convert regular numbers to Roman Numerals.
 */

 #include <iostream>